Share your story using:

 - Ditans

-A class of drugs that acts similar to triptans, but doesn't cause the tightening of blood vessels in the brain.
+A class of drugs that acts similar to triptans, which can be useful for patients who don’t respond well to triptans, and doesn't cause the tightening of blood vessels in the brain.

 - Ergot derivatives

-A class of drugs that can balance brain chemicals similarly to triptans and shouldn't be used by those with high blood pressure or heart disease.
+A class of drugs that can balance brain chemicals similarly to triptans and are often reserved for patients who don’t respond to triptans or analgesics.

 - Nerve stimulation devices